 Related Sūtra & Treatise:

-Eighteenth Chapter On Countenances’ Uprightness (Of Immeasurable Life Sūtra)
+Eighteenth Chapter On Appearances’ Uprightness (Of Immeasurable Life Sūtra)

 Fifth Chapter On Giving Rise To Great Vows (Of Immeasurable Life Sūtra)